What is Earlobe Repair?

 Meet Dr. Daniel Y. Maman, Board-Certified NYC Plastic Surgeon

-A graduate of Harvard Medical School with post-doctoral training at the prestigious Mount Sinai Hospital in New York City, Dr. Maman has appeared on the New York Times Top Doctors and Super Doctors in Plastic Surgery lists.
+A Harvard fellowship-trained plastic surgeon with post-doctoral training at the prestigious Mount Sinai Hospital in New York City, Dr. Maman has appeared on the New York Times Top Doctors and Super Doctors in Plastic Surgery lists.

 Dr. Maman is certified by the American Board of Plastic Surgery-certified.
 This recognition is granted only after six years of rigorous education training in plastic and reconstructive surgery.
 He’s also a member of the American College of Surgeons, the American Society of Plastic Surgeons, and the American Society for Aesthetic Plastic Surgery.

 Whether your reasons for breast augmentation surgery are personal, clinical, or both, you deserve an exceptionally well-trained, professional who is more than just a surgeon, but a partner in your care.

 How much do you charge for earlobe repair in NYC?

 Am I a good candidate for earlobe repair?

 Poor placement of your original piercings can cause torn earlobe tissue, as can excited children pulling on your jewelry or earrings snagging on something like your clothing.

 Gauging, or intentionally stretching the skin of your earlobe over time with increasingly larger jewelry, is a common earlobe deformity.
 This type of dilation deformity can also be caused by wearing heavy earrings for many years.